Anglesia Visconti: Life

-Three of Anglesias sisters Antonia, Elisabetta and Maddalena were married to Eberhard III, Count of Württemberg, Albert III, Duke of Bavaria and Frederick, Duke of Bavaria respectively.
-This marriage for reasons unknown however never materialized.Friedrich would later go on to marry Anglesias niece Elisabeth of Bavaria.
+Three of Anglesia's sisters, Antonia, Elisabetta and Maddalena, were married to Eberhard III, Count of Württemberg, Albert III, Duke of Bavaria and Frederick, Duke of Bavaria respectively.
+The marriage to Frederick did not take place for unknown reasons; he later married Anglesia's niece Elisabeth of Bavaria.

-In 1383 Anglesias mother Beatrice died and in 1385 her father Bernabo after being imprisoned by his nephew (and son-in-law) Gian Galeazzo Visconti died.
-It was suspected that he had been poisoned by Gian Galeazzo who then declared himself duke of Milan.
+In 1383 Anglesia's mother Beatrice died, and in 1385 her father Bernabo, after being imprisoned by his nephew (and son-in-law) Gian Galeazzo Visconti, died.
+It was suspected that he had been poisoned by Gian Galeazzo, who then declared himself duke of Milan.

 Despite the downfall of her father, Anglesia was seen as a very eligible bride.
-Anglesias sister Caterina Visconti was also now duchess of Milan by marriage to Gian Galeazzo.Anglesia then lived in the castle at Pavia at the court of Caterina and Gian Galeazzo and her still unmarried sisters Lucia and Elisabetta.
+Anglesia's sister Caterina Visconti was also now duchess of Milan by marriage to Gian Galeazzo.
+Anglesia then lived in the castle at Pavia at the court of Caterina and Gian Galeazzo and her still unmarried sisters Lucia and Elisabetta.

-In 1398 another marriage negotiation on behalf of Anglesia was initiated ;this time to marry Frederick I, Elector of Saxony or one of his brothers Wilhelm or Georg.
+In 1398 another marriage negotiation on behalf of Anglesia was initiated; this time to marry Frederick I, Elector of Saxony or one of his brothers Wilhelm or Georg.